ncatlab/nlab-content/pages/3/4/2/0/243/content.md

 ### Commutativity of ends and coends

 Ordinary [[limit]]s commute with each other, if both limits exist separately.
 The analogous statement does hold for ends and coends.
-Since there it looks like the commutativity of two integrals, it is called the _Fubini theorem_ for ends (for instance [Kelly, p.
+Since it looks like the commutativity of two integrals, this fact is called the _Fubini theorem_ for ends (for instance [Kelly, p.
 29](http://www.tac.mta.ca/tac/reprints/articles/10/tr10.pdf#page=35)).

 \begin{proposition}\label{Fubini}
 **(Fubini theorem for ends)**